K01t0N/project-1/README.md

 15% reported having heart disease.

 **Smoking History:**
-Among those with diabetes, a significant amount (42%) reported never smoking, whereas:
-20% were former smokers.
+Among those with diabetes, a significant amount (42%) reported never smoking, whereas, 20% were former smokers,
-12% were current smokers.
+12% were current smokers, and
 26% had no reported smoking history.

 **Body Mass Index (BMI):**
 On average, individuals with diabetes had a BMI of 32.12 kg/m² (median = 30.06 and SD = 7.54), compared to 28.39 kg/m² (median = 27.3 and SD = 5.72) for non-diabetics.

 The majority of those with Diabetes were overweight (40%) or obese (50%).
 The other body mass index distribution among individuals with diabetes are:
-9% were of healthy weight.
+9% were of healthy weight and
 1% were underweight.

 **Blood glucose and HbA1c levels:**